Improving the forecast accuracy of wind power by leveraging multiple hierarchical structure: Empirical results and discussion

 \subsection{Cross-sectional reconciliation}

 The results of the AvgRelRMSE, after cross-sectional reconciliation, are given in Tables \ref{tab:results1} and \ref{tab:results2}.
 The AvgRelRMSE at levels 2 (L2), 1 (L1), 0 (L0), and across all levels of the hierarchy, that is, the total geometric mean (GM), are provided.
-Values greater than one indicate poorer performance measured through the average relative error index than the naive h-steps-ahead benchmark.
-Values less than one indicate greater performance.
+Values greater than one indicate poorer performance measured through the average relative error index than the naive $h$-steps-ahead benchmark, and are indicated in red.
+Values less than one indicate better performance.
 In these tables, LR denotes base forecasts produced through linear regression, and GB denotes base forecasts produced through LightGBM.
-The cross-sectional reconciliation method used is denoted through BU (bottom-up), TD (top-down), MO (middle-out) OLS (ordinary least squares) and MinT (minimum trace with shrinkage estimator).
+The cross-sectional reconciliation method used is denoted through BU (bottom-up), TD (top-down), MO (middle-out) OLS (ordinary least squares) and MinT-Shr (minimum trace with shrinkage estimator).

-At the 10-minutely temporally-disaggregated level, for Data Set A, LR-MinT performed optimally for wind turbine forecasting (i.e., Level 2), aggregated turbine model forecasting (i.e., Level 1) and across all levels of the hierarchy.
-GB-OLS performed optimally for forecasting power delivered to the grid (Level 0).
-For Data Set B, LR-TD performed optimally across all levels.
-LR base forecasts were approximately $1.8\%$ less accurate for Data Set B compared to Data Set A, and GB base forecasts were approximately $7.6\%$ less accurate.
-The optimal reconciliation method was $2\%$ more accurate for Data Set A than Data Set B. This suggests greater forecastability for Data Set A. We also observe that the GB model was significantly less accurate for Data Set B, indicating that simple methods like LR can be more accurate than more complex methods such as GB when data are more forecastable.
+At the 10-minutely temporally-disaggregated level, for Data Set A, LR-MinT-Shr outperformed other methods for wind turbine forecasting (i.e., Level 2) and across all levels of the hierarchy.
+However, GB-MinT-Shr performed better for aggregated turbine forecasting (Level 1), and GB-OLS performed better for forecasting energy delivered to the grid (Level 0).
+While GB performed well on Data Set A, GB was unable to outperform the naive model on Data Set B across all time horizons.
+The discrepancy between GB performance across Data Set A and B indicates that the inherent nature of data has been pivotal in obtaining such accuracies.
+For Data Set B, LR-TD performed best across all levels.
+LR base forecasts were approximately $1.8\%$ less accurate for Data Set B compared to Data Set A, and GB base forecasts were approximately $8\%$ less accurate.
+The best reconciliation method was $1.9\%$ more accurate for Data Set A than Data Set B. This suggests greater forecastability for Data Set A. We also observe that the GB model was significantly less accurate for Data Set B and performed worse than a naive model, indicating that simple methods like LR can be more accurate than more complex methods such as GB when data are more forecastable.